codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

   passport.authenticate('local', { successRedirect: '/', failureRedirect: '/login' }));
 ```

-The first `GET` route adds adds a `/login` url to our app.
+The first `GET` route adds a `/login` url to our app.
 The route handler function calls the [`res.render`](http://expressjs.com/en/4x/api.html#res.render) Express method to serve up the login template, which we'll add shortly.
-The second `POST` route handles a form submission from the `/login` route, and passes it through through to Passport.
-We supply a parameter to tell Passport to use our Local Strategy to process this authentication request, and also supply redirect for the cases of both successful (send to the main file list page), or unsuccessful (failure, send back to login to try again) attempts.
+The second `POST` route handles a form submission from the `/login` route, and passes it through to Passport.
+We supply a parameter to tell Passport to use our Local Strategy to process this authentication request, and also supply redirects for the cases of both successful (send to the main file list page), or unsuccessful (failure, send back to login to try again).

 There's one more bit of code to add before we add the login front end form.
-We need to check if a user was successfully authenticated before the can access the file list and other functionality.
-To do this, we'll insert a call to an auth check function in our app middelware.
+We need to check if a user was successfully authenticated before they can access the file list and other functionality.
+To do this, we'll insert a call to an auth check function in our app middleware.
 Add this code just above the `app.use('/', indexRouter);` line, so it is called before any of those routes are served:

 ```js
 app.use(isAuthenticated);